irfan-w/Electret-Xanthoria/README.md

 # Electret-Xanthoria
-Firmware and complete technical documentation for the Electret Xanthoria v1
+Firmware and complete technical documentation for the (Electret) Seneura Xanthoria v1